The Robinson family (Sesame Street): 1972–1974

 Hal Miller became Gordon for a brief stretch, 1972 to 1974.
-Unlike Matt Robinson, Miller didn't sport a moustache, and was slightly heavier-set.
+Unlike Matt Robinson, Miller didn't sport a moustache, and he was slightly heavier set.

-1974–2016
+1974–2016, 2023–present

 Roscoe Orman became the third Gordon in 1974, a role he kept until 2016.
+He later returned to this role in 2023.
 "The kids who were on the show that first season would not accept me as Gordon," Orman remarked.
 "One day there's Hal [Miller] as Gordon and the next day there's this new guy who says he's Gordon...the kids, both on the show and at home...they just assume that we are that person we're playing."

 Adopting Miles

 In 1985, Orman and his wife were about to have their second child together; Big Bird puppeteer Caroll Spinney mentioned this to his wife, Debra.
 They went to producer Dulcy Singer, suggesting that Gordon and Susan should have a child on the show.
-It was decided that they would adopt, instead of Susan being pregnant, and that newborn Miles Orman take the role.
+It was decided that they would adopt, instead of Susan being pregnant, and that Orman's newborn son Miles would take the role.
 It was revealed that Susan had been trying to become pregnant, but to no avail due to infertility.
-At age seven, Orman quit the series, and was replaced by child actor Imani Patterson.
+At age seven, the younger Orman quit the series and was replaced by child actor Imani Patterson.

 Before the series of episodes where Miles is adopted, Gordon and Susan lacked last names.
 "Robinson", named after original Gordon actor, Matt Robinson, was shown as Miles' last name on his adoption certificate.
 Alternatively, Roscoe Orman has suggested that the name was revealed in a different storyline aired in 1991, involving Gordon teaching in the classroom.
 Writers felt that the students couldn't address their teacher as "Gordon", so Orman suggested "Mr. Robinson".

 Similarly, Mr. Hooper's first name was only revealed on his GED, Bob Johnson's last name went unrevealed for years, and Gina Jefferson's last name first appeared on the door of her new veterinary practice in 2002.

 Trash Gordon

 Roscoe Orman has garnered more screen time since season 35, playing Trash Gordon, the hero of a series of bedtime stories Oscar the Grouch reads to Slimey the Worm at the end of each episode.
-Based on Flash Gordon, Trash is an intergalactic traveller, who encounters odd creatures on each planet he visits.
+Based on Flash Gordon, Trash is an intergalactic traveller who encounters odd creatures on each planet he visits.
 He escapes peril in each chapter, thanks to his quick thinking; when a living pile of rotten bananas confronts him, for example, it is soon chased away by an "Intergalactical Monkey" he happened to have with him.